-Rules for the 2019 Margaret River Ultra Marathon
+Rules for the 2024 Margaret River Ultra Marathon events

 - (all participants) must read and sign the Participant Indemnity

 - Juniors only – (under 18 on race day) must have their parent or guardian advise the organisers, Rapid Ascent, of their intention to enter.

 - Juniors who wish to complete more than one leg of the course must comply with the Under 18 entry requirements as published on the event website and the parent or guardian must read and sign an authorisation and indemnity.

 - Competitors must follow the complete course as marked and directed.
 Taking shortcuts or using any unfair means of obtaining an advantage over other competitors will result in disqualification.
 It is the competitor’s responsibility to ensure that the correct course is followed.

 - Your race number must be visible at all times on the outside of your clothing (at the front).

 - Races numbers are non-transferable.
 Times and prizes will not be recognised if racing under another entry/name.

 - Competitors may only receive external assistance on the course from their support crews and/or team mates at designated Checkpoints as described in the Course Description.
 External support may not be provided anywhere else on the course and this includes the supply of water bottles or food by non competitors.

 - One competitor cannot provide assistance in forward progression through physical pushing / pulling / towing/ pacing, or the provision of food or drinks to a competitor in another category except in emergency circumstances.